 In any given year there are six or seven series of brevets in BC operating under the umbrella of BC Randonneurs: a spring series and a summer series for Greater Vancouver, a couple of Vancouver Island series, a Southern Interior series and a Peace Region/Fort St. John series.
 There are also the various "Hell Week" series where brevets are run in short succession, including Vancouver Island "Hell Week" where riders do all four distances over seven days.

 The Rocky Mountain 1200, which traverses some of BC and Alberta's most scenic road ways, attracts riders from around the world.
 The next RM1200 will be held in July of 2016.
 In 2006 there was a newcomer on ultra marathon calendar - the VanIsle 1200 - with a route based on the ever-popular Island End to End 1000 km.
-The VanIsle 1200 was held again in July 2010 and is scheduled for July 2014.
+The VanIsle 1200 was held again in 2010 and 2014 is tentatively scheduled for July 2018.

 A different sort of Randonneur event is the Flèche Pacifique.
 Teams of three to five bikes compete against other teams to cover the most distance in 24 hours on routes designed by each team.
 Flèche routes must be at least 360 km.